DivineRPG/DivineRPG/PROGRESS/Alpha Release.md

 + Rainbour (Needs port of AI and spawning plus add EntitySparkleFX)

 Other:
-+ Crafting for weapons
++ Crafting for armor
-+ Tool/Armor custom materials
++ Armor custom materials